Pavel-Durov/momentum.challange/README.md

 - Scraping classification has low accuracy - it can only identify a few Drift and a few Salesforce chats.

 - I am not sure what kind of tooling was used for snapshotting HTML files but I think it can be definitely improved.

+- It takes time to scrape all the HTML files.
+The server endpoint `GET /chat/find` will return the data it has, but the list might be incomplete if the processing of HTML files is not completed.

 ## Install dependencies